-According to the U.S. Department of Labor Bureau of Labor Statistics, there were 5,190 fatal work injuries in 2016, with the construction industry having the highest injury rate.
-Approximately 230,000 workers were injured in slips, trips, and falls, which constituted the number three cause of workplace injuries in 2016.
+According to the U.S. Department of Labor Bureau of Labor Statistics, there were 5,250 fatal work injuries in 2018, with the construction industry having the highest injury rate.
+There were 240,160 injuries from slips, trips, and falls in 2018, which constituted the number two cause of workplace injuries.
 These personal injuries not only occur in the workplace, they also frequently happen on public or private property.

 Slips, trips and falls, and numerous other injuries, can be caused by a number of problems, including the victim's own negligence.
 However, the design, construction, operation, and maintenance of a facility's floor, lighting, stairs, ladders, tools, equipment, and other areas often contribute to the personal injury.

 VMAR engineers investigate a wide range of personal injury claims, from workplace injuries to injuries occurring at a place of business or residence.
 We evalute the facts of loss, inspect the location of the incident and any related equipment, and analyze applicable safety and building codes.
 We then determine the cause of the accident and if the employer or property owner was in compliance with the relevant codes.
 Our biomechanical engineers can also address the human factors aspects of these cases and determine if the injuries are consistent with a person’s description of the incident.

 When You Need to Know . . .